mohanthilak/DSA-Bootcamp-Java/assignments/12-math.md

 # [Video link](https://youtu.be/lmSpZ0bjCyQ)

 ## Problems
-- Click on [*Show problem tags*](https://leetcode.com/tag/math/) and do the questions that contains tags of topics we have covered so far.
+- Click on [*Show problem tags*](https://leetcode.com/tag/math/) and do the questions that contain tags of topics we have covered so far.

 ## Easy
 - [Roman to Integer.](https://leetcode.com/problems/roman-to-integer/) - Done